mmb-irb/MDDB-workflow/docs/source/usage.rst

 In this example we run the most basic processing, but there are a couple of additional features we may require.

-* Filtering: Argument ``-filt`` is used to filter atoms you want to keep in all files (topology, structure and trajectory).
+* Filtering: Argument ``-filt`` is used to filter atoms away in all files (topology, structure and trajectory).
 The ``-filt`` argument alone applies the default filtering: water and counter ions.
 However the ``-filt`` argument may be followed by some text to apply a custom filtering selection according to |VMD syntax|.
-Here is an example on how to filter away everything which is not protein or nucleic acids: ``mwf run (...) -filt 'protein or nucleic'``
+Here is an example on how to filter away everything which is not protein or nucleic acids: ``mwf run (...) -filt 'not protein or nucleic'``

 .. |VMD syntax| raw:: html